aquasecurity/kube-hunter/README.md

 ### Dispatching
 By default, the report will be dispatched to `stdout`, but you can specify different methods, by using the `--dispatch` option.
 Example:
-`./kube-hunter.py --dispatch http`
+`./kube-hunter.py --report json --dispatch http` Available dispatch methods are:
-Available log levels are:

 * stdout (default)
 * http (to configure, set the following environment variables:)